pokornyv/SQUAD/ssn_infile.md

 ###[IO] section

 - WriteIO          :  0/1 switch whether we want to write calculation details to standard output (e.g. screen)
 - WriteFile_HFGF   :  0/1 switch whether the file with HF Green function should be written
 - WriteFile_Bub    :  0/1 switch whether the file with HF bubble should be written
 - WriteFile_2ndSE  :  0/1 switch whether the file with 2nd-order self-energy should be written
 - WriteFile_2ndGF  :  0/1 switch whether the file with 2nd-order Green function should be written
-- Write_AC         :  0/1 switch whether the file with Andreev conductance should be written
+- Write_AC         :  0/1 switch whether the file with Andreev conductance should be written (ssn only)
 - EmaxFiles : maximum of the energy window for file output.
 Default: 10
 - EstepFiles : step in energies for file output.
 The values will be written with EstepFiles x dE step.
 Default: 10